 I already can’t wait to start thinking of plans for next year’s project and to see where the School of Journalism will take me next.”

-To apply for our NCTJ-accredited BA (Hons) Journalism degree in London or Manchester, here are the UCAS codes you need:
+To apply for our NCTJ-accredited BA (Hons) Journalism degree in London, here is the UCAS code you need: